 Medium and large charities must provide audited or reviewed financial reports and can also use transitional reporting arrangements when necessary.
 Transitional reporting arrangments are a way for charities to streamline their reporting to multiple government agencies.
 This is primarily done by allowing medium and large charities to submit the same financial reports to the ACNC that they did to other agencies.

 Charities face a range of record keeping and reporting requirements designed to help them withstand government and public scrutiny.
 As such, it is important charity directors carefully comply to ensure their organisation’s transparency and maintain their registration.
-If you have any questions about compliance or corporate governance for your charity, get in touch with our commercial lawyers on 1300 544 755.
+If you need to know more about the requirements of the ACNC for record keeping, you can read more about them here.